About Fred Andrews

 Over the seven years that I worked for Bellcore I believe that everyone became much more comfortable with our generic requirements process.
 A lot of new vendors successfully entered the local telephone network business.
 At the same time we maintained some pretty tough standards of performance.
 By and large, the integrity of the network was maintained while the market became very open to all competent vendors.
 I take pride in helping to make the massive breakup of AT&T work, and that may well have been the high point of my career.

-- 4.5 Digital switching, electronic switching systems
+- Digital telephone systems